-Historically, it is used in both traditional, Ayurveda, and Chinese medicinal practices to aid in skin disorders, joint problems, digestive issues, depression, arthritis, respiratory issues (2), and there is on-going research into Turmeric and impotence.
+Historically, it is used in both traditional Ayurveda and Chinese medicinal practices to aid in skin disorders, joint problems, digestive issues, depression, arthritis, and respiratory issues (2), and there is ongoing research into Turmeric and impotence.

 Turmeric is commonly made into a spice, with the active ingredient being Curcumin, which is the component that gives it a vibrant golden-yellow hue.

 What Do We Know About Turmeric’s Active Ingredient: Curcumin?